Ginga Sengoku Gun'yūden Rai: Video game

 A hybrid real-time strategy turn-based video game adaptation was released for the Super Nintendo Entertainment System by Angel (Bandai) exclusively in Japan in 1996.

 Legacy

 The anime adaptation enjoys a cult following in the Arab World thanks to the Arabic dub produced by Venus Centre.
 It was aired, dubbed, on the kids TV channel "SPACETOON", and known as Hazeem Al Raad هزيم الرعد.

+Reception

+In The Encyclopedia of Science Fiction, the show is described as inspired by events of the Japanese Sengoku period and Chinese historical novel Romance of the Three Kingdoms, incorporating feudal Japanese and Chinese customs and transplanting historical warlord conflicts into a Space Opera setting, with "a dose of Military SF thrown in for good measure".
+The series' tone and visuals favor romanticized spectacle over scientific realism.
+The entry also notes that the show that became very popular in the Middle East, and was also popular in Latin America and China, but still remains virtually unknown in the West, where it was never broadcast.
+For English audiences, it can be seen as an example of a "lost" space-opera, one of the few longer 1990s anime that still lack a decent English release or even a fan translation.